chyr98/ImageTagger/phase1/javac.md

 ## The basics

 Create an IntelliJ project.
 Create a package in the project called `pack`.
-Create a class called `Main` with a `main` method.
+Create a class called `TaggerSystem.Main` with a `main` method.

 On the command line, use `cd` to change to the `src` directory in the project.
 When you type `ls`, you should see the package name.

 Now type this; it should exit silently:

-    javac pack/Main.java
+    javac pack/TaggerSystem.Main.java

-That creates file `Main.class` inside directory `pack`.
+That creates file `TaggerSystem.Main.class` inside directory `pack`.
 To run it:

-    java pack.Main
+    java pack.TaggerSystem.Main

 ## classpath